ICPI/DIV/Training/PT_material_PEPFAR_Academy.md

 In sum, pivot tables allow us to take raw data, aggregate it up, and summarize it across different groupings or filters.

 ### 3. Why and when to use a pivot table? **(Catherine)**
+Now that we’ve reviewed the basics of what pivot tables are, we can consider when we should use them.

+You might have used PEPFAR data platforms for viewing MER data such as Panorama or DATIM.
+These platforms are very good for viewing MER data in standardized tables and visualizations.
+But, for enhanced flexibility and control over the data, one can use the MER structured datasets, which are text files of MER data that can be read into excel or a statistical software package.

+If you want the ability to conduct customized analyses with your MER data, then the MER structured datasets will help you in your work.
+A key skill to using the MER structured datasets in excel is creating pivot tables.

+Before jumping into pivot tables using the MER structured datasets, we will briefly review some important principles of data structure.